Dragon Ball Daima: Viewership, box office and sales

 The series was the second-most viewed non-English series on Netflix for the week of October 21 to 27, 2024, with 3.2 million views.
 It ranked in the streaming service's top 10 in 42 countries, including first place in Chile, Ecuador, Peru, Malaysia and Vietnam.
 It was also the most-viewed kids show worldwide on Netflix.

-Through its broadcast on Fuji TV, fourteen of Dragon Ball Daimas twenty episodes ranked in the top 10 most-watched animated shows in Japan.
+Through its broadcast on Fuji Television, fourteen of Dragon Ball Daimas twenty episodes ranked in the top 10 most-watched animated shows in Japan.
 The premiere episode was watched by 3.2% of Japanese households, while the finale was seen by 2.8%.
 The series gained ratings following the reveal of Vegeta's Super Saiyan 3 transformation in episode 12.
 Similarly, following a dip with Episode 16, ratings experienced another surge with the premiere of Episode 18, which saw the show reach the top three.
 Additionally, several streaming services, including piracy websites, experienced server outages.
 This increased viewership was attributed to hype surrounding the battle with Gomah, Goku's newly reintroduced Super Saiyan 4 transformation, and the series approaching its finale.

 Dragon Ball Daima grossed $661,204 during its limited American theatrical release, which featured the first three episodes of the English dub.

 The limited edition Blu-ray release of Dragon Ball Daima reached number 20 on Oricon's Weekly Blu-ray Rankings chart, which tracks home video sales.